 - Pierre Albert-Birot, Germaine Albert-Birot, Guillaume Apollinaire, Louis Aragon, Blaise Cendrars, André Breton, Paul Dermée, Max Jacob, Pierre Reverdy, Tristan Tzara.
 Illustrations by Pierre Albert-Birot, Guillaume Apollinaire, Balla, Bracque, Depero, Férat, Léger, Orloff, Prampolini, Severini, Survage, Ossip Zadkine.

-- Reprinted by Éditions de la Chronique des lettres françaises (Paris 1973).
+- [printed] Reprinted by Éditions de la Chronique des lettres françaises (Paris 1973).

 - Simon Dell